So you’ve chosen to buy a wood pellet grill but aren’t sure which brand to get?

 - When Traeger was the only company selling pellet grills, they could charge a premium.
 They now have competition, but they haven’t had to lower their prices as much as you might think because of their strong brand awareness and market dominance.

-- Pit Boss raised their guarantee length to 5 years in 2018 (2 years more than Traeger).
+- Pit Boss raised its guarantee length to 5 years in 2018 (2 years more than Traeger).
 It should be noted that this is not retroactive, so if you purchased the grill previously, you would still have a 1-year guarantee.

 - The majority of Pit Boss grills use a “slide and sear” method to create a tiny searing zone directly over the firepot.

-Now that you’ve learnt a bit more about both companies, your best bet is to narrow down the Traeger or Pit Boss model you’d like to purchase and then compare the characteristics of each grill.
+Now that you’ve learned a bit more about both companies, your best bet is to narrow down the Traeger or Pit Boss model you’d like to purchase and then compare the characteristics of each grill.

 I recommend evaluating grills in these six categories: